twoojoo/cv/README.md

 Focused on **Node.js** ecosystem, but always enthusiastic about new possibilities.

-Always looking to **improve my technical knowledge** and to learn new useful technologies.
+Always looking to **improve my technical knowledge** and to learn new technologies.

 Mainly aiming at a **full remote** & **smartworking** position.